krajwade/FLAG-Beamformer-pulsar/README.md

 # Things to be done.

 1. Change the rw_header subroutine to access the GB ancilliary fits files for relevant header information.
 Only RA and DEC needs to be updated.
- 2. Band flip and quantization still not tested!!
+2. Band flip and quantization still not implemented!!
+(TBD)
+3. Make the C implementation faster by making vectorized calculations of frequency indices.
 (TBD)